 5 Ways to Take Control With Authoritative Marketing Content

 You can’t believe everything you read online these days, which is why it’s so important to assure your readers that you do, in fact, know what you’re talking about.
-Telling them that isn’t going to do much good, but showing them can have a more positive effect.
+Telling them that isn’t going to do much good, but showing them can have a more positive effect when creating authoritative content.
 We’ve included some of the best content marketing strategies for establishing authority so that you can help your readers believe what you’re saying and trust in your expertise.

 1. Offer Proof

 Be sure to work with your content marketing agency to ensure that any bold statements are backed up with proof.
 This is especially important if you’re discussing topics that are controversial, but should be used with any concrete statements.
 Providing legitimate third-party confirmation of your opinions increases your reliability and decreases the chance you’ll be accused of faulty information.
 It also shows that you have research to back up claims, subliminally passing on the message to the reader that you’ve done your homework and aren’t just speaking on a whim.
 Offering proof is one of the quickest ways to create authoritative content.

 Research isn’t as hard to conduct as you may think, and may be a great addition to your content marketing plan.
 You can conduct surveys of your current subscribers, blind tests with random participants and comparisons with competitor products.
 Once you’ve collected enough information, you can use the results to create multiple pieces of authoritative content.
 Videos of the tests happening can be great evidence and graphs detailing the results of the surveys can enforce your position.
 Numbers, in and of themselves, aren’t too exciting.
 But when they’re used to back up data, they become very meaningful and paint a more thorough picture than a statement without it.